emxsys/callattendant/README.md

 # Call Attendant
-Automated call attendant with call blocking and voice messaging running on a Raspberry Pi.
+An automated call attendant with call blocking and voice messaging running on a Raspberry Pi.
 Stop annoying robocalls and spammers from interrupting your life.
 It intercepts robocallers and telemarketers before the first ring on your landline.
 It provides voice messaging options to only record messages from humans.